ba-st/Ansible/docs/PublisSubscribe.md

 # Publish-Subscribe
 (based on the [offical python tutorial](https://www.rabbitmq.com/tutorials/tutorial-three-python.html))

-Let's create an example of a publish-subscribe communication pattern by setting up a logging system.
-To build it we will use two images, the first one will emit log events acting as publisher and in the second one, you'll spawn a couple of subscribers receiving the logs and print them on the Transcript.
+This communication pattern allows sending the same message to more than one receiver.

 ![Diagram of publish-subscribe](publish_subscribe.png)

+For this tutorial you'll set up a logging system with two subscribers, one will receive the log messages and print them on the Transcript and the other one will open a toast indicating that a new log message arrived.

 For more information on the pattern see [publish-subsribe](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html)